Kashmir: Migrant worker killings spur exodus, halt industries | DW | 04.11.2021

 The exodus of non-local laborers has stopped several construction projects and has badly affected Kashmir's horticulture sector, a major contributor to the economy.
 "We still haven't plucked apples from several of our orchards and you can expect snowfall anytime in November.
 It was delayed due to the shortage of non-local laborers," said Shameema Hassan, whose family runs a fruit business in northern Kashmir.

-Some argue that the scrapping of Article 35A, which offered special privileges to residents of the state, has created a demographic paranoia in Kashmir, and that the militants are taking advantage of the situation.
+Some have argued that India's decision to scrap Article 35A, which offered special privileges to residents of the state, has created a demographic paranoia in Kashmir, and that the militants are taking advantage of the situation.

 The People's Alliance for Gupkar Declaration (PAGD), an alliance of pro-India political parties in Kashmir, has called New Delhi's changes to the land and domicile laws in the region an answer to a "longstanding demand of the Hindutva elements, with an eye no doubt on altering the demographic composition of the only Muslim-majority state in the country, rather like what Israel is doing on Palestinian lands."